ceilfors/ceilfors.github.io/_posts/2019-09-20-beyond-knowledge.md

 Would that mean that everyone can be a technologist now?
 I'm quite sure that knowledge is not the only thing that we need to become a technologist.
 Talking to many technologists, I often discover that many can recite what a conference speaker had talked about.
-More often than not, I wouldn't know how to make use of that knowledge in practice.
-If we can't make use of them, what then is the use of knowledge that we have acquired?
+More often than not, we wouldn't know how to make use of that knowledge in practice.
+If we can't make use of them, what is the use of knowledge that we have acquired?

 <!--more-->